^

 Dosing and administration

-In the case of parenteral nutrition for adults (having a normal metabolism), the amount of dextrose administered per day can not be higher than 4-6 g / kg (approximately 250-450 g per day).
+In case of use during parenteral nutrition procedures in adults (with normal metabolism), the amount of dextrose administered per day cannot exceed 4-6 g/kg (approximately 250-450 g per day).
 If the intensity of metabolism decreases, the daily dosage should be reduced to 200-300 g.
-It should be noted that the daily volume of fluid that is injected into the body is 30-40 ml / kg.
-If the patient has normal metabolism, the maximum speed with which the medication is administered to an adult patient is 0.25-0.5 g / kg / h.
-If the metabolic rate is lowered, the rate is reduced to 0.125-0.25 g / kg / h.
+It should be taken into account that the daily volume of fluid administered to the body is 30-40 ml/kg.
+If the patient has normal metabolism, the maximum rate at which the drug is administered to an adult patient is 0.25-0.5 g/kg/h.
+If the intensity of metabolism is reduced, the rate is reduced to 0.125-0.25 g/kg/h.

-The rate of administration in such cases can not be higher than 0.75 g / kg / h.
+The rate of administration in such cases cannot be higher than 0.75 g/kg/h.

-Use of the dextrose during pregnancy
+Use Dextrose during pregnancy

 Contraindications

-Among the contraindications of drugs:
+Among the contraindications of the drug:

 • hypersensitivity to the components of the drug;

-• Hyperglycemia, hyperhydria or hyperlactacidemia;
+• hyperglycemia, hyperhydria or hyperlactacidemia;

-• swelling in the lungs or the brain;
+• edema in the lungs or brain;

 • acute form of left ventricular failure;

-• non-ketonemic coma.
+• non-ketotic coma.

-Side effects of the dextrose
+Side effects Dextrose

 • acute form of left ventricular failure.